 As I taught it in later years, I focused the course on commercial transactions: what the parties to the transactions had expected and what had caused the transactions to fall apart.
 Eventually I added cases on intellectual property, which always led to interesting discussions about valuation.
 I also assigned Posner’s Sex and Reason for extra credit.

-I have spent 40 years working as an attorney in and around the capital markets.
-Economics teaches that markets are governed by rational decision makers.
 Experience tells us that they are ruled by mathematics.
 Investors all over the world look at much the same information when making investment decisions.

 At the same time, I have been constantly amazed by the vast amount of patently foolish investment advice given out by so-called market professionals and taken as gospel by so-called sophisticated investors and even some regulators.
 I expect to call out this foolishness whenever I see it.